hariharansr2004/Java-Cheat-Sheet/README.md

 - **Java Runtime Environment (JRE)** for executing Java programs.

 **Note:**
-`JDK is platform-dependent, so separate installers are needed for Windows, Unix, and Mac operating systems.`
+- **JDK is Platform dependent** So, separate installers are needed for Windows, Unix, and Mac operating systems.

 JDK mainly includes two components:
 - **Development Tools** – Provides an environment to develop Java programs.